 According to the World Atlas, Nauru is a country without capital.
 Yes, some resources call Yaren the capital of the nation, but this totally isn’t accurate.
 The island is simply an independent country in Oceania.
 The official name of this country is the Republic of Nauru, an island nation of Micronesia in the South Pacific.

 With an area of only 21 km2, Nauru is the smallest country in Oceania.
-The country is also the third smallest country in the world, just above Vatican City and the Principality of Monaco.
+It’s also one of the smallest countries in the world.
+Indeed, the country is the third smallest one, just above Vatican City and the Principality of Monaco.

 With a view from above, the nation is an oval-shaped island that locates in the southwest Pacific Ocean, 42 km south of the Equator.
 Indeed, the flag of Nauru is no different than a map to determine its position in the middle of the Pacific Ocean: a yellow line denoting the Equator, and a white star is the Nauru island.
 The island is surrounded by corals, which are exposed during low tide and scattered at high tide.

 Based on World Atlas, being a small country in terms of area and population, Nauru has no capital city, nor does it have a city.
 In fact, the nation has no official capital.
 Yaren is just a district located on the south bank of the island, where important buildings are located.
 That’s where you’ll find the National Parliament House, the Australian High Commission, the Embassy of the Republic of China, and the Nauru International Airport.

 In reality, the island nation is so small that the airport’s runway spans most of the territory.
 The nation’s official airline once landed the only plane at the airport, until 2005 when Australian creditors seized the plane.

 Although it is a small country, the territory of Nauru was inhabited from a very early age.
 Particularly, the Micronesians and Polynesians lived on the island for at least 3,000 years.
 The country has 12 clans, represented by 12-star wings on its flag.